timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 ]} />

 The trail followed Holcomb and Deep Creeks, giving us our first taste of truly reliable water.
 This was very much a luxury I did not take for granted.
-The trail ran past many high clearance dirt roads and were unfortunately packed with trash.
+We also crossed many high clearance dirt roads and were unfortunately packed with trash.

-This trend continued with an early wakeup to reach Deep Creek hot springs, which were right on trail, but unfortunately had quite a few illegal campsites and trash strewn everywhere.
+This trend continued with an early wakeup to reach Deep Creek hot springs, which was right on trail, but unfortunately had quite a few illegal campsites and trash strewn everywhere.
 We did our best to enjoy it and our spirits were buoyed by some nudists who came with trash bags and spent most of the morning cleaning up, as their cars were only a few miles away.